Problems at the Destination

 Avoiding all foods likely to have been exposed to flies

-People who have moderate to severe symptoms (3 or more loose stools over 8 hours) should consider taking an antibiotic, especially if they have vomiting, fever, abdominal cramps, or blood in the stool.
+People who have moderate to severe symptoms (symptoms severe enough to disrupt activities) should consider taking an antibiotic, especially if they have vomiting, fever, abdominal cramps, or blood in the stool.
 Azithromycin is appropriate for most countries and is recommended for children and pregnant women.
-Ciprofloxacin and levofloxacin are alternatives for nonpregnant adults in certain parts of the world.
 People should contact their doctor for an antibiotic prescription before travel.
 If people are 6 years of age or older and have no bloody stools, fever, or abdominal pain, they can also be treated with the antidiarrheal drug loperamide (which is available without a prescription).

 For older adults and young children, powdered rehydration mixes are available for travel.
 If these mixes are unavailable, rehydration solutions can be made by adding 6 teaspoons of sugar and 1 half teaspoon of salt to 1 liter of water.
 However, solutions should be prepared carefully because young children can become seriously ill or die if they drink much of a solution that has been incorrectly mixed (for example, if a rehydration mix has not been fully diluted).